tinaponting/protect-wordpress/README.md

 - Updated: 22-06-25

-Core  .hrtaccess + .htaccess1 for speed and protection  Set: 444 files rights in core.
+Core  .htaccess + .htaccess1 for speed and protection  Set: 444 files rights in core.
 - Updated: 22-06-25